JonasApessos/Kronos-Engine/README.md

 If you need to build in debug:<br>
 <code>scons --build=debug</code>

-if you need to use multithread build then add the following argument:
+if you need to use multiple jobs to build the project then add the following argument:
-<code>scons -j4</code>
+<code>scons -jn</code>

-change the number to the number the jobs you need to build faster
+change the number of jobs you need to build faster

-After build you will find the executable in the buildgcc directory:<br>
+After build you will find the executable in the build directory:<br>

 # Optional
 You can generate documentation for the project using doxygen:<br>